suluke/gdx.automation/Readme.md

 # Input recorder and playback for libGDX
 ## Introduction
-For the last project I was involved in, our team was supposed to drive the test coverage as high as possible.
-We had based it on libGDX, which is great, but with its scene2d.ui package renders most of the GUI tools out there unusable.
-Unfortunately though, our project consisted to a major part of GUI code.
-As most will know, it is pretty pointless to write unit tests for GUI tools.
-So the one thing we were left with was manually running predefined sequences to gain at least some sort of coverage report including our GUI.
-This was when I came up with the idea to automate the tests by replaying input, majorly inspired by [this article](http://bitiotic.com/blog/2012/04/05/libgdx-test-automation-through-input-abuse/).
-For android, I could have used monkeyrunner, but loving platform independence I wanted to create something libGDX specific running also on desktop.

-This is the result.
+User input is a powerful concept.
+Most developers just take user input interfaces as granted and intuitionally build their applications to respond to them.
+Usually, though, they forget about this powerful control mechanism they have already created when it comes to programmatically operate their software.
+Especially in games, where everything is built firmly around visual representation and direct input, developers will often run into the following situations:
+1. The game engine works flawlessly, but demonstration (e.g. in tutorials) needs additional code to either script the engine or play a huge video of a demo
+2. Most of the code is gui related.
+Writing unit tests seems pointless most of the time or is not possible at all
+3. During the presentation of early project stages, certain input may cause crashes, which is very undesirable and should be prevented

+All these situations have in common that simply feeding the application custom input through the standard way could be an option for a valid solution.
+Inspired by [this article](http://bitiotic.com/blog/2012/04/05/libgdx-test-automation-through-input-abuse/), I started this little project to provide a means to face those situations.
+Luckily, libGDX abstracts all input and presents it in a nice and straight-forward fashion, making it possible to record it without interfering with the usual usage pattern.

 I hope, there are people out there who find it useful.
-Below I explain what can already be achieved with the project, and in the "Future development" section you will find additional ideas on what could be made possible.
+Below I explain what can already be achieved with the project, and in the "Future development" section you will find additional ideas on what is planned to be made possible soon.

+## Features
+* tested on desktop, code written to also support android (not tested)
+* recorded input legible for both poll- and event-based applications
+  ([RemoteSender](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/input/RemoteSender.java) only supports input retrieved via InputProcessors)
+* offering means to record and playback input with just 3 additional lines of code, see below
+* replacing android's monkeyrunner already, platform independently!
+* easy to replace monkey tool, too. (currently TODO)
+* architecture supporting three types of input, for easy extensibility:
+  1. static (e.g. which sensors are supported)
+  2. synchronous (propagated in main loop, e.g. touch events)
+  3. asynchronous (callback supplied, e.g. getPlaceholderText)
+* advanced configurability
+  * specify which input values you are interested in
+  * where you store the recorded input
+  * which format is used (write your own format!)

 ## How to use
 ### Recording
 ```java